-Schein is widely regarded as a leading international authority in the treatment of cancer, authoring more than 350 articles and texts relating to basic and clinical cancer research and drug development, and has been awarded 11 patents.
-He is a recipient of numerous scientific and medical awards, including the Harvey W. Wiley Medal from the FDA and the Wainwright Award for Excellence in Medical Education and serves on numerous biotechnology/pharmaceutical scientific advisory boards.
+Schein is widely regarded as a leading international authority on the treatment of cancer, authoring more than 350 articles and texts relating to basic and clinical cancer research and drug development, and has been awarded 11 patents.
+He has received numerous scientific and medical awards, including the Harvey W. Wiley Medal from the U.S. Food and Drug Administration and the Wainwright Award for Excellence in Medical Education and serves on numerous biotechnology and pharmaceutical scientific advisory boards.

 Schein received his B.A. in biological science from Rutgers University and his M.D. from Upstate Medical University, and he holds multiple honorary doctorates.